CNY to JPY in 2026: cash exchange vs Alipay vs UnionPay for Chinese tourists in Japan

 - Pawn shops along Chuo-dori — variable rates; check the same-day display.

-The single quotable fact: the gap between the best Tokyo shop and the worst on a CNY 10,000 exchange is typically ¥3,000–¥5,000 — a half-day's lunch budget, decided by which side of the station you walked out of.
+Why this matters: the gap between the best Tokyo shop and the worst on a CNY 10,000 exchange is typically ¥3,000–¥5,000 — a half-day's lunch budget, decided by which side of the station you walked out of.

 How does Alipay compare to cash exchange?